What is an emergency fund?

 No matter whether your emergency fund is a little short, or you just don’t have one at all, it’s not too late to start saving some contingency money.

-Once you've established this target, it's then time to work out how much you can afford to put away each month, to start building up your emergency savings little-by little.
+Once you've established this target, it's time to work out how much you can afford to put away each month, to start building up your emergency savings little-by little.
 The task always feels easier if you can break it down into more manageable chunks!

-Where should my emergency fund be saved?
+Where should my emergency fund be?

-Ideally you'll want a high-yield savings account.
+Ideally you'll want a high-yield account.
 This means a savings account with a good interest rate, so you can earn a modest return on the money you have tucked away.

-Alternatively, you can download Plum and let us do the hard work for you!
+To start building up your emergency fund, you can download Plum and let us do the hard work for you!

 If you'd like to learn more about Plum then you can check out our website.Download Plum